apache/arrow/docs/source/python/filesystems.rst

 Functions accepting a filesystem object will also accept an fsspec subclass.
 For example::

-   # creating an ffspec-based filesystem object for Google Cloud Storage
+   # creating an fsspec-based filesystem object for Google Cloud Storage
    import gcsfs
    fs = gcsfs.GCSFileSystem(project='my-google-project')